"People leave managers not companies" is a common refrain you'll hear when corporate leadership is discussed.

 Once again, the data supports this concern.
 In a study from Success Factors, they found that especially Millennials want more feedback than they're getting:

-The good news we can see in this chart is that what employees are asking for is not extreme; almost no one is asking for daily feedback.
+The good news we can see in this chart is that what employees are asking for is not extreme; almost no one is asking for daily or real time feedback.
 All your employees want is feedback on a semi-regular basis.

 Giving praise matters.